Jagz25/jagzpass/README.md

 # JagzPass

 **JagzPass** is a local, offline-first password manager built in Python.
-It securely stores your credentials in an encrypted vault file, protected by a master password using modern cryptographic practices.
+It supposed to securely store your credentials in an encrypted vault file, protected by a master password using modern cryptographic practices.
+There are some known open vulnerabilities, see the implementation document for more details.